mabafaba/giomap/README.md

 Best way to start is to open an issue to discuss the feature you would like to add / change!
 Feel free to contact me directly.

 ## TO DO

-- free text if no options selected on property field
 - edit map data properties
 - map creator can predefine different standard map entries

 - Popup not working reliably on circle / rectangle